Jamie S. Rich: Editorial

 His editorial career began in 1994 as Assistant Editor to Bob Shreck at Dark Horse Comics before becoming the editor for Mike Allred’s Madman Comics at Dark Horse before moving on to Oni Press in 1998.
 There, Rich took on the role of Editor in Chief, eventually leaving Oni in 2004.

 After a period of time as a freelance writer, Rich joined DC Comics in 2015 as a Senior Editor for DC’s Vertigo imprint, and became Group Editor for Vertigo and Young Animal in 2016.
 Following that in 2018, he became Group Editor for the Batman and Justice League titles, and eventually the Superman titles.

 Rich left DC in 2021 to become Editor in Chief at Tapas Media, a short-format web comics publisher.

 In early 2022, he moved to IDW Publishing to become the publisher's current Executive Editorial Director.

+After a corporate restructuring in May 2023, Rich was promoted to Editor-In-Chief at IDW.

+He then left IDW for an unannounced role elsewhere.